RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/apple-vision-pro-for-robotics-applications.md

     }
 }
 ```
-Full sample and workflow guides: https://developer.apple.com/documentation/visionos/exploring_object_tracking_with_arkit and https://developer.apple.com/documentation/visionos/using-a-reference-object-with-arkit
+Full sample and workflow guides: [Exploring object tracking with ARKit](https://developer.apple.com/documentation/visionos/exploring_object_tracking_with_arkit) and [Using a reference object with ARKit](https://developer.apple.com/documentation/visionos/using-a-reference-object-with-arkit).

 ### RealityKit Anchors and UI
-- Use `AnchorEntity` to affix content to world/plane/hand/object anchors for coaching UIs and overlays: https://developer.apple.com/documentation/realitykit/anchorentity
+- Use `AnchorEntity` to affix content to world/plane/hand/object anchors for [coaching UIs and overlays](https://developer.apple.com/documentation/realitykit/anchorentity).
-- In visionOS, body‑related anchor transforms may be restricted; for precise transforms in robot compute, use ARKit providers with authorization: https://developer.apple.com/videos/play/wwdc2024/10104/
+- In visionOS, body‑related anchor transforms may be restricted; for precise transforms in robot compute, use [ARKit providers with authorization](https://developer.apple.com/videos/play/wwdc2024/10104/).

 ### Robot Integration Examples
 - Manipulation: obtain object pose from anchors, apply extrinsics, generate grasp pose/trajectory, send to end effector.